-Over the last three years The Holland Area Arts Council Board, staff and stakeholders have done some critical soul searching.
+Over the last five years The Holland Area Arts Council Board, staff and stakeholders have done some critical soul searching.
 We conducted an on-line survey which asked some pointed questions about how the public perceives our organization.
 We sought advice from the Dorothy Johnson Center of Philanthropy ands well as the Community Foundation of Holland Zeeland.
 We held a day-long board retreat in 2014 to look critically at the responses from this survey and our mentors and created a Strategic plan which focuses on “the Arts Council Re-imagined”.

 From this strategic planning session we made some bold decisions about our future which will make us a stronger and more sustainable organization.
 As a result the Arts Council will continue to be a valuable presence in downtown Holland and continue to serve the Lakeshore Area with arts advocacy, arts education programs for all ages, leadership in collaborative projects with the arts and cultural community, assistance in public art projects and cultural celebrations.

 Planning our future strategically ensures that the Arts Council stays true to our mission, "to educate, engage and challenge our community through the Arts."
 In 2015 the Board and staff met once again for a day-long session to review our progress and set our path for 2016.
 We held a design charrette–inviting community members to get in on the reimagining.
 Staff attended a KOLBY strength assessment seminar -sponsored by the Lakeshore Non-profit Alliance - where we measured our talents and strengths, and how we work best as a team.